howudoindante/react-bookstore/README.md

 - [ ] TODO:
     - [ ] :iphone: Adapt to phones :iphone:
     - [ ] :hammer: Change sort icons :wrench:
+    - [ ] :hear_no_evil: Remove one book from cart
+    - [ ] :pray: Add total price and count of a group of identical books in the cart